 The Story Behind This Unique Cave In Connecticut Is Fascinating And You Can Hike Right To It

+Connecticut, as one of the 13 original colonies, is overflowing with history.
+Much of it we learn in history class, but there are other stories that are more obscure.
+This feature centers around Judges Cave in Connecticut, a once-notorious hideout for fugitives running from a British king.
 The story begins during the year 1659 in England when 59 British judges sentenced King Charles I to death.
 With this act, the monarchy was dissolved and Oliver Cromwell was placed into power.
 Years later in 1660, when the son of the beheaded king was restored to power, he wanted to take revenge on those judges.
-An order was issued that each regicide must be put to death.
-Three of the judges, Edward Whalley, William Goffe, and John Dixwell fled to North America to escape this fate.
+Whew!
+How’s that for an opening?
+Come along as we delve further into this fascinating story that is the stuff of legend!

 If you love combining a great hike with places of history, head over to this coastal area to explore another ancient cave where Connecticut’s first residents took shelter long ago.

 Hiking in Connecticut

 Where can I find other cave hikes in Connecticut?

 There are actually quite a few cave hike opportunities in Connecticut.
 One of the most well-known is called the Mattatuck Trail.
 It is located in Black Rock State Park in Watertown.
 The trail is moderately difficult but yields some really beautiful scenery along the way.
 The cave found along this trail is called Leatherman, named after a mysterious man who supposedly lived in the cave for a time in the 1800s.